CrunchyData/postgres-operator/hugo/content/overview/pod-affinitiy-overview.md

 - The `pgBackrest` dedicated repostiory deployment
 - The `pgBouncer` deployment (if enabled for the cluster)

-With default pod anti-affinity enabled, Kubernetes will attempt to schedule the pods created by each individual deployment above on a unique node, but at the same time will not guarentee that each deployment will be scheduled on a unqiue node.
-This therefore ensures that the various pods comprising the PG cluster can always be scheduled, even if though they might not end up on the desired node.
+With default pod anti-affinity enabled, Kubernetes will attempt to schedule pods created by each of the separate deployments above on a unique node, but will not guarentee that this will ocurr.
+This ensures that the pods comprising the PG cluster can always be scheduled, though perhaps not always on the desired node.
 This is specifically done using the following:

 - The `preferredDuringSchedulingIgnoredDuringExecution` affinity type, (as defined by the Kubernetes API), which defines an anti-affinity rule that Kubernetes will attempt to adhere to, but will not